Education Requirements for Sports Management and Marketing

 There is a variety of work for lawyers who choose to work in professional and college sports.
 Lawyers work to protect the intellectual property of sports teams (or leagues), which is vital to an organization.
 Lawyers also focus on contract and facility issues, insurance, sponsorship agreements, tax regulations, and employment law.

 What Does It All Mean for You?

 When exploring the programs keep cost and geography in mind.
 Also, as sports is such a broad field, carefully research what each program's "specialty" is.
-Other important factors to consider are the number of full time faculty members are in the department, types of internships recent and current students have completed and the strength and reach of the alumni network.
+Other important factors to consider are the number of full-time faculty members that are in the department, types of internships recent and current students have completed, and the strength and reach of the alumni network.